blockchain-etl/abi/README.md

 ## contributing

 You'll need to sign a [Contributor License Agreement](https://cla.developers.google.com/clas) before we'll accept a pull request.
 Use the same email as your github account, and include the screenshot under [cla](cla) in your first PR to be whitelisted.
+For example of what's required, see [cla/allenday.png](cla/allenday.png).